bbokser/persuasive_waker/README.md

     - At least move it closer to the pico

 ### Software
+- Add functionality to set day of week...?
+- Make e-ink update for any of the displayed info changing
 - Figure out why variable_frequency is invalid
 - Integrate FSM better
 - Improve IR accuracy (or switch to better method)